TheSynus/SWP-SS25-SmartCities/DEPLOYMENT.md

 # Production Deployment Guide

-This guide explains how to deploy the SmartCities web application in production using Docker Compose.
+This guide explains how to deploy the SmartCities web application in production using Docker Compose and pre-built images from GitHub Container Registry.

+> **Note**: For development setup, see [README.md](README.md#quick-start---development)

 ## CI/CD with GitHub Actions